Minecraft0122/UHC-Fork/docs/content/index.md

 ## What is a UhcCore scenario?

-A scenario in UhcCore is set of custom rules and game mechanics that can be activated either manually be the server owner, or by letting the players vote before each game starts.
+A scenario in UhcCore is set of custom rules and game mechanics that can be activated either manually by the server owner, or by letting the players vote before each game starts.
 UhcCore currently includes over 40 different scenarios, such as: